hipexscape/Build-Script/README.md

 - First fork this repo and fill the variables (defined below)
 - Clone this repo using curl
-- Then do bash script.sh
+- Then do bash script.sh -h
 - Done

 ### Variables